CEO/MD Forum | Virtual Meet-Up

 - Survive, survive, survive: A leader’s first priority is to keep their business alive, with one eye on making sure they aren’t left a zombie business at the end of the crisis.

 - There will be an austerity impact.
 Most companies will come out with liabilities to pay they hadn’t forecast.

 - Flexible working will continue.
 Now we have seen company’s capacity to work remotely, work practices will evolve, with flexible workspaces likely more appealing.

-The FK Forums are global meetings for senior leaders of the world’s most dynamic businesses, across every asset class, sector and geography.
+Stephen Rosenthal is a Partner at Founders Keepers and the facilitator of the CEO/MD Forum, a global virtual meeting for senior leaders of the world’s most dynamic businesses, across every asset class, sector and geography.

 If you would like to join the CEO/MD Forum or learn more, please don’t hesitate to contact Stephen on email@example.com or +44 7725 144 124.